XU316 USB HiFi Decoder Zero-Code Product Configuration Protocol¶

 rect

-Note over XU316,MCU: Power-up Startup Phase
+Note over XU316,MCU: Power-On Startup Phase

-XU316->>MCU: Send startup command (0x00)
+XU316->>MCU: Send Startup Command (0x00)

 Note over XU316: